Homestead Survival: How To Master Plan Your Own Safe Haven

 If you can avoid unwanted attention, then you’ll be less likely to have to defend your property.

-It might be a major inconvenience not to be near your water source, but fighting off bandits every other day would be a much worse inconvenience.
+Not being near your water source might be a major inconvenience, but fighting off bandits every other day would be much worse.

 Often, the best place for concealment will be farthest from the easiest access point.